 1701 E. Main St. in Urbana.
 The bonds are to be repaid by a property tax levy.
 Despite serious difficulties with mold at the construction site, and with the HVAC system in the new building, construction was completed with a ribbon-cutting ceremony on May 6, 2006.
 Residents moved into the new facility on February 28, 2007.
 The County Board currently is pursuing legal remedies to recoup mold remediation and HVAC redesign costs from the responsible parties.
-The County has maintained that construction of a new facility will result in significant efficiencies in staffing and utilities that will reverse budget deficits of the previous several years.
 It is clear that several years of increasing budget deficits at the Nursing Home must be reversed so the facility doesn't significantly affect the health of the County's overall finances.

-The County currently is involved in construction of a new Highway Fleet Maintenance facility that is estimated to cost \$6.7 million dollars.
+The County currently is involved in construction of a new Highway Fleet Maintenance facility that is estimated to cost \$7 million dollars.
 The County also has entered into several intergovernmental, fringe-road agreements with the Cities of Champaign, Urbana, and Savoy that have committed anticipated Motor Fuel Tax dollars for years to come.
-Recent negotiations between the County and these entities has freed up some of these funds for use in improving rural highways.

 Cash management policies and practices.
 The County's investment policy is to minimize risk while maintaining a competitive yield.
 Cash temporarily idle during the year was invested in certificates of deposit, obligations of the U.S. Treasury, Treasury mutual funds, commercial paper, money market funds, and the State Treasurer's investment pool.
-Total investment income increased from \$1,493,806 in FY2005 to \$1,828,812 in FY 2006.
+Total investment income increased from \$1,828,812 in FY 2006 to \$1,985,451 in FY 2007.
 County government is restricted in its investment options by state law, and will remain in conservative investment portfolios.

 Most of the County's fund balances are adequate.
-However, the Tort Immunity fund had a deficit balance of \$42,387, and that is only after receiving a one-time transfer-in of \$758,957.
-Over the past two years, actual claims have increased dramatically, and substantial action will have to be taken over the next few fiscal years to increase this fund balance.
-Furthermore, while the Nursing Home does show \$1.9 million in net assets, \$1.8 million is invested in capital assets and is unavailable to pay operating costs such as payroll.
-Even the approximately \$100,000 in unrestricted net assets was possible only because the nursing home received a \$1.2 million transfer in from the General Corporate fund.
+However, the Tort Immunity fund had a deficit balance of \$151,408.
+Over the past three years, actual claims have increased dramatically, and substantial action will have to be taken over the next few fiscal years to increase this fund balance.
+Furthermore, while the Nursing Home does show \$23.2 million in net assets, \$23.7 million is invested in capital assets and is unavailable to pay operating costs such as payroll, leaving a deficit of \$500,000 in net assets.

-As of November 30, 2006 the County had \$42,652,701 in cash on hand, demand deposits, and various investment instruments.
+As of November 30, 2007 the County had \$50,580,170 in cash on hand, demand deposits, and various investment instruments.
 Details of the County's deposits and investments are explained in Note 6 of the Notes to the Financial Statements.